Sports, Exercise & Rehabilitation Equipment

 Contents: To jump to the topic you would like, click on the links below

-Sports, Exercise & Rehabilitation, is big business and there are a wide variety of different types of equipment that can help you with rehabilitation and to help you enjoy Sports and Exercise again.
-This Sports, Exercise & Rehabilitation equipment is available throughout South Africa and can be purchased from companies such as Prima Care, Sitwell Technologies, Steenkamp and Snyman Inc. and Simplify Wheelchair Seating and include products such as Sports Wheelchairs, ParaGolfers, Hand Cycles, Sports Prosthesis as well as Rehabilitation & Exercise Equipment such as Standing Frames, Stationary Hand Bikes, Wrist Weights, Stretch Ropes, etc. Some of these companies that supply this Equipment can also advise you on which products would best suite you and also service and repair the equipment that they sell, while some organisations such as QASA supports disabled sports initiatives in South Africa, they have set up a Sports Fund, to which any QASA member can apply for financial assistance for a sporting activity, this includes applying for assistance to purchase sports equipment.
+Sports, Exercise and Rehabilitation, is big business and there are a wide variety of different types of equipment that can help you with rehabilitation and to help you enjoy Sports and Exercise again.
+This Sports, Exercise and Rehabilitation equipment is available in South Africa and can be purchased from companies such as Prima Care, Sitwell Technologies, Steenkamp and Snyman Inc., Care by Sr. Sue (CBSS) Catheter Pants, and Simplify Wheelchair Seating and include products such as Sports Wheelchairs, ParaGolfers, Hand Cycles, Sports Prosthesis as well as Rehabilitation and Exercise Equipment such as Standing Frames, Stationary Hand Bikes, Wrist Weights, Adaptive Clothing such as CBSS Catheter Pants, Stretch Ropes, etc. Some of these companies that supply this Equipment can also advise you on which products would best suite you and also service and repair the equipment that they sell, while some organisations such as QASA also supports disabled sports initiatives in South Africa and have set up a Sports Fund, to which any QASA member can apply for financial assistance for a sporting activity, this includes applying for assistance to purchase sports equipment.

-Read the page below to find out more about this Sports Fund & the wide variety of these different types of Sports, Exercise & Rehabilitation Equipment that are available to purchase in South Africa, as well as the companies that sell them, or visit the following link to find out what sports are available for persons with Mobility Impairments in South Africa: " Sports for Mobility Impairments".
-Some Sports Equipment such as Beach Wheelchairs, are also available to rent from various companies & Organisations such as QASA.
+Please read the page below to find out more about this Sports Fund and the wide variety of these different types of Sports, Exercise and Rehabilitation Equipment that are available to purchase in South Africa, as well as the companies that sell them, or visit the following link to find out what sports are available for persons with Mobility Impairments in South Africa: " Sports for Mobility Impairments".
+Some Sports Equipment such as Beach Wheelchairs, are also available to rent from various companies and Organisations such as QASA.
 Visit our Equipment For Hire - Sports Equipment & Beach Wheelchairs page to find out more about this, or visit our Accessible Travel - Accessible Beaches & Beach Wheelchairs for more information.